cttynul/opentivu/README.md

 - `netlify.toml`: Configuration file for Netlify redirects and serverless functions.
 - `functions/m3u-generator.js`: The serverless function that powers the M3U playlist API.

-## Development

-This project was built using vanilla HTML, CSS, and JavaScript.
+Built using vanilla HTML, CSS, and JavaScript.
 HLS.js is used for streaming video content.

 ## Future Developments: EPG Integration